Kingston Ghost & Mystery Trolley Tour

 Peer into Kingston’s mysterious and paranormal past on the Ghost and Mystery Trolley Tour.

-COMING SOON: The Ghost and Mystery Trolley Tour will begin in June, 2016.
-The evening tour departs at 6:00pm and lasts 90 minutes: it takes you off the beaten path to Kingston’s lesser-known and difficult-to-access haunted spots.
+The evening tour departs at 7:00pm and lasts 90 minutes: it takes you off the beaten path to Kingston’s lesser-known and difficult-to-access haunted spots.
 Hear stories from Kingston’s mysterious past from your tour guide, including some dating back 200 years.

 - Downtown Kingston